 Medically reviewed on April 13, 2017.

 What is Depo-Provera?

 Depo-Provera (medroxyprogesterone) is a form of progesterone, a female hormone that prevents ovulation (the release of an egg from an ovary).
-This medication also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+Medroxyprogesterone also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

-Depo-Provera is used as contraception to prevent pregnancy.
+Depo-SubQ Provera 104 is used as contraception to prevent pregnancy.
 It is also used to reduce pain caused by endometriosis.